Code-Institute-Submissions/adriatic-e-bikes/README.md

 python3 -m http.server

 ---

 #repl.it and Sublime Text 3

-The project was also done on https://repl.it/~ and on Sublime Text 3 on my PC, to prevent data lost.
+The project was also done on https://repl.it/~ and with Sublime Text 3 on my PC, to prevent data lost.

 ---